Small Tree Farm: Deciduous Tree Nursery

 10 to 13m exceptionally up to 20m.* Non suckering Chinese poplar, tall and narrow whilst young but broadens with age into a tidy and charming tree with pendulous branching.
 Glossy dark green diamond shaped leaves with silver underside.
 Demands a moist position to look good in our climate.
 See more →

-Flowering Cherry Plum
+Cherry Blossom Plum

 Flowering Cherry Plum Prunus blireana